-D-Tools, Inc. announced the finalists of the 2010 D-Tools contest, Project:SUCCESS.
-This contest recognizes excellence in system integration projects utilizing D-Tools System Integrator software.
-D-Tools held the contest to pursue SI5.5 users’ greatest success stories about how the software has positively affected their business and returned a significant ROI.
+D-Tools, Inc. is pleased to announce the winners of the 2010 D-Tools contest, Project:SUCCESS.
+This contest recognized excellence in system integration projects utilizing D-Tools System Integrator software.
+D-Tools held the contest in May 2010 to pursue SI5.5 users’ greatest success stories about how the software has positively affected their business and returned a significant ROI.
 Success stories of some of most distinguished system integrators were submitted by the D-Tools user base.
 The contest is sponsored by D-Tools MVP Partners Atlantic Technology and Universal Remote Control.
-The six finalists were selected by the D-Tools Marketing team and were judged on a number of criteria, including originality, project complexity, use of D-Tools’ software, and which stories best communicate the user’s expertise of the software.
-See the list of finalists here.
+The winners were selected by the D-Tools Executive team and were judged on a number of criteria, including originality, project complexity, use of D-Tools’ software, and which stories best communicate the user’s expertise of the software.
+Click here to see the winners.

 The Dice House looks like part of a Monopoly set, but the design has real-world ambitions.
 The 30-by-30-by-30-foot concept home, designed by the British architecture firm Sybarite, improves on standard building tech to erase its carbon footprint.
 The centerpiece is a photovoltaic umbrella dome that collects roughly 90 percent of the house’s energy needs.
 Made of a common plastic, the pillowy dome traps heat like a greenhouse.
 That hot air warms water in a tank tucked under the roof, turning out a daily average of 80 bath-ready gallons, even on the darkest days of December.
 At the umbrella’s apex, a generator-equipped turbine produces electricity and, in chilly months, drives heat into the house.
 Photovoltaic cells studding the 484-square-foot dome floor create additional electricity.
 Generating an estimated average of 33 kilowatt-hours per day, the house can power itself and charge a Tesla Roadster.